 We intend to stay as GM free as we can for as long as we can.
 We firmly believe this is what our customers want, although they are well aware of the complexities around the subject.

 We fully understand that some customers would like a wider choice of produce from animals fed on diets containing non GM protein.
 With that in mind, all the animals that supply our organic meat, eggs and milk are fed diets containing non GM protein.
 Waitrose pioneered the sale of organic food in supermarkets and we have grown to be one of the biggest retailers of organics in Britain with more than 25% of the UK market.

 In our non organic ranges, we make every effort to use non GM animal feed in close collaboration with our suppliers.

 Waitrose production standards for ruminants require cattle are grazed on pasture when available.
-Our dairy cows are able to enjoy outside pasture for at least 100 days a year, find out more here:
+Our dairy cows are able to enjoy outside pasture for at least 120 days a year.

 Our pigs have soy in their diets but we have significantly reduced the volume included over the last decade by improvements in overall livestock performance and by the use of alternative protein sources.
 In a first for a UK retailer, from October 2016, our pig supply chain has begun sourcing non GM Danube soy – read the full story below:

 The challenges of soya and our commitment to sustainability

 Brazil is a major source of soya (soya meal is the major protein used for animal feed across the globe) but when sourcing there we must be very careful not to contribute in any way to the very real environmental problems of deforestation.